How To Know When You Have Enough Blog Content [Video]

 Perhaps one of the more tried and true benchmarks for realizing when you have enough Inbound Marketing content is whether you can appeal to each buyer persona within your sales pipeline.
 Not to be too reductive, but quality content marketing that moves the needle regarding leads-to-sales hinges upon two important principles: audience and purpose.
 In this case, understanding the variety of audiences, you're appealing to and catering content to ensure each can be entered into an insightful, informative conversation regarding your product or service is critical.

-As such, it's essential to ensure your arsenal of Inbound Marketing content is equipped to handle every buyer persona within your sales pipeline but also that your content calendar reflects that by showcasing the most relevant content to each buyer persona given the appropriate context.
+As such, it's essential to ensure that your arsenal of Inbound Marketing content is equipped to handle every buyer persona within your sales pipeline and that your content calendar reflects that by showcasing the most relevant content to each buyer persona given the appropriate context.
 For example, suppose you know a sales lead is coming up at the end of their fiscal year, and you have content catered to accounting executives that will help them better reconcile their end-of-year tasks.
 In that case, it makes sense to publish that content when such a topic is at the top of your mind.

 Stages of the buyer's journey